maxmind/GeoIP2-java/index.md

 which represents part of the data returned by the web service.

 See the API documentation for more details.

+## IP Geolocation Usage ##

+IP geolocation is inherently imprecise.
+Locations are often near the center of the population.
+Any location provided by a GeoIP2 database or web service should not be used to identify a particular address or household.

 ## Web Service Example ##